NBISweden/workshop-reproducible-research/pages/making-projects-reproducible/projects-1-introduction.md

 > original size.
 You can then test your implementation on the subset and only
 > run it on the whole dataset once everything works to your satisfaction.

-## Alternative 2: student experience project
+## Alternative: student experience project

 If you don't want to use a project you're currently working on we have a suggestion for a small-scale project for you.
 The idea is to analyze students' experiences at this Reproducible Research course.
 For this you will use responses from students to the registration form for previous course rounds.
-You can find the responses in the `data/` directory in the project root.
+You can find the responses in the `workshop-reproducible-research/data/` directory.
 The goal is to create a Snakemake workflow, which contains the following:

 1. A rule that cleans the files (making use of `wildcards` so that the same rule can be run on each file)